Artificial intelligence and machine learning algorithms that can read lips from videos are nothing extraordinary, actually.

 LIBS and other similar solutions may help hearing impaired people to follow videos without subtitles.
 It is estimated that 466 million people worldwide suffer from hearing loss, which is about 5% of the world's population.
 By 2050, the number could rise to over 900 million, according to the World Health Organization.

 The AI method for reading the lip

 LIBS derives useful audio information from several factors: Like a skilled cryptographer, AI hunts for understandable words.
-At that point he compares them with the labial correspondence and goes to look for all similar labile.
-But it doesn't stop there: it also compares the video frequency of those frames, and other technical clues, refining the search to read the lip even in words incomprehensible to our ear.
+At that point he compares them with the correspondence to the lip and goes to look for all similar labile ones.
+But it does not stop there: it also compares the video frequency of those frames, and other technical clues, refining the search to read the lip even in words incomprehensible to our ear.

 If it seems complicated, try again, but I don't promise anything.

-Researchers trained AI on a first database containing over 45.000 phrases spoken by the BBC, and CMLR, the largest Chinese corpus available for Mandarin Chinese lip reading, with over 100.000 natural phrases.
+Researchers trained AI on a first database containing over 45.000 phrases spoken by the BBC, and on the CMLR, the largest Chinese corpus available for lip reading in Mandarin Chinese, with over 100.000 natural phrases.

 The fields of application are not limited to help for the deaf.
 The custom of attributing a "socially noble" use to each technology must never make us forget that the main use of these technologies is in the military or security sector.

 Nobody has thought that this system can make the surveillance of security even more infallible and pervasive amazing new security cameras, or new satellite systems?